Tet (company): Tet TV+

-Online television has been available in Latvia since 2010, when it was made public in test mode.
-Currently Online television is available in Latvia only.
+Lattelecom began testing online television in Latvia in 2010.

 Internet television on mobile devices has been available since March 2012.
-It is the first television service in Latvia that enables watching television not only at a time and place convenient to the client, but on various devices – PC, tablet computer and smartphone.
+The service made television available on PCs, tablet computers and smartphones.

 In 2016, Lattelecom launched an online streaming service and an entertainment platform Shortcut.

 Privatisation

 Tet is a former state-owned telecommunications company.
 In 1994, 49% of the company's stock was sold to two foreign investors, Cable and Wireless and Telecom Finland, which is now part of TeliaSonera.
-Cable and Wireless later sold its stake to TeliaSonera, which now owns 49% of the company.
-The remaining 51% of the company still belongs to Latvian government.
+Cable and Wireless later sold its stake to TeliaSonera.
+As of 2025, the Latvian state owned 51% of Tet, while Telia's subsidiary Tilts Communications owned the remaining 49%.

+In July 2025, Telia signed a memorandum of understanding with the Latvian state, Latvenergo and the Latvian State Radio and Television Centre to sell its shares in Tet and LMT.
+Reuters reported that the planned divestment covered Telia's 49% stake in Tet and its 60.3% stake in LMT.
+In February 2026, LSM reported that advisers had begun work on structuring the acquisition and the investor-selection process for the planned transaction.

 Profits and performance

 The revenue of Lattelecom in 2011 amounted to LVL 135.8 million, which is a LVL 3.8 million drop year on year.
-Television and Internet services accounted for the largest increase in revenue, as the number of subscribers grew rapidly.
-Turnover of data services has also increased, whilst the revenues from voice calls continue to decline.
+Television, Internet and data services accounted for revenue increases, while revenue from voice calls declined.
 The normalized EBITDA profit indicator of Lattelecom in 2011 was LVL 47.5 million.
 (LVL 45.6 million in 2010), EBITDA profit norm of 35%.
 The profit of Lattelecom in 2011 amounted to LVL 20.8 million, which is an 8% increase from 2010 (LVL 19.3 million).